Getting Started#

 Example jobscripts containing the necessary commands to compile and run Rayleigh on various systems may be found in Rayleigh/job_scripts/.

-Installing Rayleigh on NSF’s Stampede 2 system is straightforward.
-At the time this documentation is written (Sep 2022) the loaded default modules work out of the box for Rayleigh.
-In case the modules change in the future here is a listed for reference:
+Installing Rayleigh on NSF’s Stampede 3 system is straightforward.
+At the time this documentation is written (June 2024) the loaded default modules work out of the box for Rayleigh.
+In case the modules change in the future here is a list for reference:

-After cloning a Rayleigh repository, rayleigh can be configured and compiled as:
+We recommend using cmake to configure on Stampede3.
+After cloning a Rayleigh repository, Rayleigh can be configured and compiled as:

 NASA Pleiades#